mli/new-docs/python/guide/getting-started/to-mxnet/pytorch.md

                            'sgd', {'learning_rate': 0.1})
 ```

-Here we pick a cross-entropy loss function and use the Stochastic Gradient
-Descent algorithm with a fixed learning rate of 0.1.
+The code difference between frameworks is small.
+The main difference is that in Apache MXNet we use [Trainer](http://beta.mxnet.io/api/gluon/mxnet.gluon.Trainer.html) class, which accepts optimization algorithm as an argument.
+We also use [.collect_params()](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.nn.Block.collect_params.html) method to get parameters of the network.

 ### 4 --- Training

-Finally we implement the training algorithm.
+Finally, we implement the training algorithm.
 Note that the results for each run
 may vary because the weights will get different initialization values and the
 data will be read in a different order due to shuffling.